 Ceph’s block devices deliver high performance with infinite scalability to kernel modules, or to KVMs such as Qemu, and cloud-based computing systems like OpenStack and CloudStack that rely on libvirt and Qemu to integrate with Ceph block devices.
 You can use the same cluster to operate the Ceph RADOS Gateway, the Ceph FS filesystem, and Ceph block devices simultaneously.

-To use RBD, you must have a running Ceph cluster.
+To use Ceph Block Devices, you must have access to a running Ceph cluster.